bserdar/took/readme.md

 When a new token is requested, took will ask for the username and password fields, submit the HTML form, and get the tokens.

+# Code Organization

+Took is designed as a generic front-end for multiple authentication protocols.
+Protocol implementations should be under proto/, and included in main.go.
+When included, protocol implementation registers its own command line handlers.
+Currently there is only OIDC.

+These are the directories:

+ * cmd/: Files under this package contain all the entry points for commands.
+There should be no dependency from this package to protocol implementations under proto/.
+ * proto/: This package contains a protocol registry, and utility functions common to all protocols.
+   In particular, HTTP utilities in this package should be used for all HTTP calls, because they look at the secure flag and turn off certificate validation
+ * proto/oidc: This is the OIDC implementation.
+When included, this implementation registers command line commands, and registers itself to the registry.
+   * cfg.go: Contains the ServerProfile struct, and the code to merge default configs to user configs
+   * cmd.go: Contains command line commands.
+The setup wizard is also here.
+   * htmlform.go: Contains the parsing code that reads a login web page,parses login fields, and asks those fields in the command line.
+   * protocol.go: Contains the implementation of 'token' command
+   * refresh.go: Token refresh logic
+   * serverinfo.go: Contains the code to get auth server information (part of oidc spec)
+   * validate.go: Contains token validation code
+ * crypta/: This package deals with encrypting/decrypting the tokens file.
+   * crypta.go: Contains the encryption/decryption implementation.
+   * proto.go: Defines a simple rpc protocol
+   * rpc/: This package contains an rpc server and rpc client When took detects that the token file is encrypted, it asks for the user password, and starts another instance of took with an RPC server listening to a domain socket under $HOME.
+This RPC server contains all the ecnryption/decryption functions unlocked using the user's password.